-If you or your dependents die within the 31 day conversion application period, Unum will pay the beneficiary(ies) the amount of insurance that could have been converted.
+If you die within the 31 day conversion application period, Unum will pay the beneficiary(ies) the amount of insurance that could have been converted.
 This coverage is available whether or not you have applied for an individual life policy under the conversion privilege.